stetson06/stetson06.github.io/_posts/2022-01-27-image-search-engine.md

 * Applies the custom pre-processing logic for VGG16 that we imported from Keras
 * Returns the image as an array

-The *featurise_image* function does the following:
+The *featurize_image* function does the following:

 * Receives the image as an array
 * Passes the array through the VGG16 architecture